paly2/GPIOEmu/README.md

 For example, you may replace `import RPi.GPIO` by `import GPIOEmu as RPi.GPIO`, or `import RPi.GPIO as GPIO` by `import GPIOEmu as GPIO`.
 You do not need to change the rest of your program, now you can run it (except in some cases, listed in the "Differences with the RPI.GPIO module" section).

 When GPIOEmu is imported, a window is opened, and it is closed when your program exits.
-Do not try to click on the window cross button to close it, it will not work ; simply send a SIGTERM or a SIGINT to your program instead.
+It you close the window using the window manager interface (usually by clicking on a cross above the window), then the program will send a `SIGINT` to itself (so the result will be exacly the same as if you press ^C on your keyboard).

 Output pins are set by default to `UNKNOWN STATE`, which says that in reality, in could be any.